NEW: The file size limit on drag-and-drop upload has been increased to 5 GB. It was previously 256 MB.

-There are at least three ways how to upload a file from an external source to a CoCalc project.
+There several ways to upload a file from an external source to a CoCalc project.

 This method is convenient if you can select the file to be uploaded with a mouse or other pointing device and drag it into a CoCalc browser tab.

-We allow any size file in CoCalc, but the drag and drop file interface has a 256 MB limit on the size of the file that can be transferred.
+We allow any size file in CoCalc, but the drag and drop file interface has a 5 GB limit on the size of the file that can be transferred.
 The other upload methods described below do not have this limit.
 There is however an overall file size limit for each project, see Project Upgrades.

-- You can drag and drop right onto the Files listing.
-You have to drop the file onto some existing files in the listing (not below them).
+You can drag and drop right onto the Files listing.
+You have to drop the file onto some existing files in the Files listing (not below them).

 Internet access must be enabled for your project for these methods to work.